camwestwood/xapi/recipes/login.md

 	</tr>
 		<tr>
 		<td>object.definition</td>
-		<td>A JSON object. object.definition.type describes the activity and object.definition.extensions.subtype can be used to described the subtype of this activity.</td>
+		<td>A JSON object. object.definition.type describes the activity. object.definition.extensions.subtype can be used to described the subtype of this activity.</td>
 	</tr>
 </table>